Chemical Exposure on the Job in Dallas? Call (214) 231-0544

 Are you currently suffering the negative health effects of chemical exposure?
 You may be entitled to compensation for the financial AND emotional losses you have suffered as a result of your condition.
 However, pursuing legal action is far from simple.
 There are few injury claims more complex and difficult to litigate than chemical exposure claims.
 If you want the best outcome, you should consult with the experienced Dallas chemical exposure attorneys at Crowe Arnold & Majors, LLP.

-Our Texas-based law firm has focused exclusively on personal injury claims since 1987.
+Our Texas-based personal injury lawyers have focused exclusively on personal injury claims since 1987.
 With decades of experience under our belts, we have what it takes to get you the means for recovery.
 To get started on building a better tomorrow, call us today at (214) 231-0544 or (800) 738-4046.
 We can answer your questions in a free, comprehensive consultation.
 Why wait?
 Contact our office today.

 Types of Dangerous Chemicals

 The U.S. Department of Health and Human Services lists a large number of hazardous chemical categories.
 Many of these cause slightly different toxidromes – a group of symptoms that indicate poisoning: